Tunable Polarons in Bose-Einstein Condensates: Results

-\section{Effective deformations induced by impurity atoms.}
+\subsection{Effective deformations induced by impurity atoms}

-The system, shown in Fig. \ref{Fig:2BECModelScheme}, consists of single impurity atoms interacting with a two component BEC.
+The system, sketched in Fig. \ref{fig:2BECModelScheme}, consists of impurity atoms trapped in an optical lattice, (orange) interacting with a two component BEC.
+Specifically the mixture is made of a single atomic species in two different hyperfine states (the two components are represented respectively in yellow and green in Fig. \ref{fig:2BECModelScheme}).
+Such configuration is experimentally realisable by using species-selective optical potentials, namely an optical lattice experienced only by the impurity atoms in the system \cite{catani_quantum_2012,leblanc_species-specific_2007}.
+The average heating of this kind of configuration depends strongly on the detuning of the trapping laser from the resonant atomic transition, and it has been quantitatively evaluated in Ref. \cite{leblanc_species-specific_2007}.

+As shown in Methods, we assume that the two component BEC is trapped in a potential shallow enough to assume a uniform free condensate density.
+Indeed the curvature of the trapping potential in typical BEC experiments \cite{gerbier_interference_2005} can be, with a good approximation, be neglected in the centre of the trap.
+Besides, spatially uniform condensates have been experimentally realised in an optical box-like trap \cite{gaunt_bose-einstein_2013}.

-The latter, trapped in a potential shallow enough to assume a uniform free condensate density, consists of a single atomic species with two hyperfine levels.
-All the atoms in the system weakly interact with each other via a repulsive contact pseudopotential as modelled in Eq.~(A1) of the Appendix.
-We also include an external laser coupling term between the two BECs hyperfine levels $\ket{a}$ and $\ket{b}$, Fig.~\ref{fig:RamanTransition} in the Appendix, as an effective Raman coupling scheme $\hat H_{Ram}$, shown in Eq.~(A7), following \cite{Kanamoto2007,Brion2007,cirac_quantum_1998,jaksch_cold_2005}.
-The system is described by the Hamiltonian is $\hat H {=} \hat H_a {+} \hat H_b {+} \hat H_{ab}{+}\hat H_{Ram}$, where $a$ and $b$ label respectively the impurity and the BEC atoms.
+All the atoms in the system weakly interact with each other via a repulsive contact pseudo-potential.
+Specifically, in Fig. \ref{fig:2BECModelScheme}, we indicate with $g_{ij}^{(b)}$ the collisional coupling constants between a pair of atoms of the two component BEC and with $g_{j}^{(ab)}$ the coupling constants between an impurity and one atom of the $j$ component of the BEC mixture ($j\in \left\{A,B\right\}$ as indicated in Fig. \ref{fig:2BECModelScheme}).
+As discussed in Methods we also include an external laser coupling between the two BEC hyperfine levels $\ket{a}$ and $\ket{b}$, $\Omega$ in Fig. \ref{fig:RamanTransition}, leading to an effective Raman coupling $\hat H_{\text{Ram}}$, as shown in \cite{kanamoto_quantum_2007,brion_adiabatic_2007,cirac_quantum_1998,jaksch_cold_2005}.

+Let us start by considering static impurities trapped, in the tight-binding limit, in a deep optical lattice potential with negligible hopping.
+The presence of an impurity atom creates a localised spatial deformation of the condensate order parameters giving rise to a static polaron.